phllmcgee/ttt-1-welcome-rb-bootcamp-prep-000/README.md

 An error like this is telling you that the test expects you to print `"Welcome to Tic Tac Toe!"`, but you printed something else.
 Programming is absolutely precise, make sure your tests are printing exactly "Welcome to Tic Tac Toe!".

-puts "Welcome to Tic Tac Toe!"
+print "Welcome to Tic Tac Toe!"